Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 There’s also the beautiful Forsyth Park in Savannah, which has two playgrounds and lots of space for your kids to run around in.
 If you want to head over and see where Forrest Gump sat for the famous park bench scene, head over to Chippewa Square.

-Are you needing a beach destination?
+Are you needing a beach day destination?
 Not far from here, Tybee Island is an amazing beach to hit up with your family.
+You can relax by the shore or explore the island by foot or ride bikes around the scenic coastal paths.

 What to do in Savannah, Georgia